 Please note that from 2 November 2016, we have now moved to online payments for applications processed in Ireland and the majority of Embassies and Consulates abroad for a Certificate of Freedom to Marry*.

 If you are paying online, please have your debit/credit card details and the required supporting documents ready before you begin your application.
 Further information can be found under the Supporting Documents section.

 You should expect to receive your Certificate of Freedom for your marriage abroad within 8 weeks of the date of marriage if submitted within the correct timeframe.

-*At present, applications to the following Missions are not included in the new online payment system.
-You should contact that office directly or visit their website for details on how payments can be made for your application.
-List of Embassy contacts here.
+Applications to the following Missions will not be included in the new online payment system.
+You should contact that office directly or visit their website for information on payment methods for your application.
+List of Embassy contacts.

 - Embassy Abuja

 - Embassy Malawi

 - Honorary Consulate Auckland

 If you want to get married abroad, you’ll need to meet all the legal requirements of the country in question.